-If you’re like me, you have been using Fitbit for a while, tracking your steps is good but it would be better if it could track those indoor workouts too, right?
+If you’re like me, you have been using Fitbit for a while, tracking your steps is good, but it would be better to track those indoor workouts too, right?

 So I looked at how to track indoor cycling with Fitbit.
 Want to know how you can do it?